LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ##### Question 3

-Ms-New-Bing also can not solve the problem because of the  policy configure.
+Ms-New-Bing also can not solve the problem because of the  policy configure even we split the question:

 ![](../img/testCases/shellshock/q5_3.png)